agabor/docs/_includes/rest/push-notifications.md

 ### Deleting Installations

-To delete an installation from the Parse Cloud, send a DELETE request to its URL.
+To delete an installation from the MSG Cloud, send a DELETE request to its URL.
 This functionality is not available in the client SDKs, so you must authenticate this method using the `X-Parse-Master-Key` header in your request instead of the `X-Parse-REST-API-Key` header.
 Your master key allows you to bypass ACLs and should only be used from within a trusted environment.
 For example:

 <div class="language-toggle">
 <pre><code class="bash">